funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Sound.md

 #### Description
 [](description-start)
 Plays the given sound at the given volume.
 A given volume of 0 will playback at the default volume.
 While volume doesn't have an explicit maximum value, it's recommended to keep this under 5.
+The sound must be declared by register api [Sound](Trigger-API-Reference-DCEI-Functions-General#sound-1).
 [](description-end)

 #### Parameters